mbahaay/Dog-Identification-App/README.md

 - Dog_App.ipynb<br> # Trains the dog breed identification model, contains a description of the used architecture, discussion about the results, and possible points for future improvement.

-- app.ipynb<br> # Develops web app using dash plotly.
+- app.ipynb # Develops web app using dash plotly.

-- saved_models<br> # the saved models that attain the best validation loss.
+- saved_models # the saved models that attain the best validation loss.

-- haarcascades<br> # saved haarcascades detector.
+- haarcascades # saved haarcascades detector.

-- bottleneck_features<br> # saved bottleneck features from pre-trained CNN models.
+- bottleneck_features # saved bottleneck features from pre-trained CNN models.

-- extract_bottleneck_features.py<br> # script to extract the bottleneck features from the pre-trained CNN models.
+- extract_bottleneck_features.py # script to extract the bottleneck features from the pre-trained CNN models.

-- Dash<br> #  css assets for the Dash app.
+- Dash #  css assets for the Dash app.

 - README.md<br>